Celebrate National Frozen Custard Day with these free treats and sweet deals Wednesday

 Rita’s Italian Ice: Participating Rita’s shops have a promotional size frozen custard in a cup or cone for 99 cents Wednesday, the company announced in a news release.
 Portion size may vary by store.

-Ritter’s Frozen Custard & Burgers: On Wednesday, buy select sizes of custard and get the next size up for free on most items.
+Ritter’s Frozen Custard: On Wednesday, buy select sizes of custard and get the next size up for free on most items.

 Whit’s Frozen Custard: Specials vary by location.
 For instance, the Whit’s Frozen Custard of Stuart, Florida, get 10 percent off the regular menu Wednesday.